klajmonm/PC-SAFT-ASD/README.md

 (Known) limitations:
 -	APIs – without limitation (but API parameters must be available)
 -	Polymers – homopolymer approach without limitation (but homopolymer parameters must be available)
--	Copolymer approach – only for PVPVAc and PLGA copolymers due to individual modeling treatment reqiured for each copolymer.
+-	Copolymer approach – only for PVPVAc, EUDRAGIT L100-55, and PLGA copolymers due to individual modeling treatment reqiured for each copolymer.
 Any new copolymer must be explicitly implemented to the code

 Tips and tricks:
 - New logical variables in Input_ASD.inp allows for activating/ignoring specific calculation procedures (e.g., Calculate LLE = .true./.false., Optimize k_ij = .true./.false., etc.)